-Sector allocations under Option 1 apply the current percent allocation to the total ACL based on an 81% allocation to the South Atlantic.
-Resulting sector ACLs if the total ACL is set equal to the ABC (Option 3 in previous action) are shown in Table 5.
+Option 1 applies the current percent sector allocation to the total ACL under either a 75% or an 81.39% allocation to the South Atlantic (Table 4).
+Resulting sector ACLs are shown for fishing year 2022/2023 for two total ACL scenarios (equal to the annual ABC equal to the lowest recommended ABC and held constant).
 Data used to calculate sector allocations include revised recreational landings as estimated by MRIP-FES, and include landings from Monroe County, FL.